qinfchen/sigmajs-webcola/README.md

 ### Positioning Options
  * **alignment**
    * Align child nodes along either x axis or y axis.
 It will be ignored if the **constraints** option is specified.
+   * This is a lazy way to generate contraints to force all child nodes to be on th same axis.
    * type: *string*
    * default value: `undefined`
  * **avoidOverlaps**